-In the thirteen years since its founding it has developed into a wide-ranging cultural institution that produces, promotes, and manages a large number of projects on a permanent basis.
-The first was Napoli Teatro Festival Italia, the international theatre, dance, and music festival held at the beginning of summer in Naples and other sites in Campania region.
+In the sixteen years since its inception, it has become a wide-ranging cultural institution that produces, promotes and manages a complex system of projects on a regular basis.
+The first project was Napoli Teatro Festival Italia, international theatre, dance, and music festival held at the beginning of summer in Naples and several locations in Campania.
 Renato Quaglia (2008-2010), Luca De Fusco (2011-2014), Franco Dragone (2016) and, since 2017, Ruggero Cappuccio have been the Festival’s directors.
 Since 2020, the Festival’s name has changed into Campania Teatro Festival.

-Other projects managed by the Fondazione include Punta Corsara (2008-2010), the cultural enterprise project for Teatro Auditorium of Scampia, featuring a program of theatre workshops and performances; and World Urban Forum (2012), organized in collaboration with the United Nation agency UN-Habitat, that attracted more than 6000 visitors from all over the world.
+Other projects managed by Fondazione include: Punta Corsara (2008-2010), cultural enterprise project for Scampia’s Auditorium Theatre, featuring a program of theatre workshops and performances; World Urban Forum (2012), organized in collaboration with the United Nation agency UN-Habitat, which attracted more than 6000 visitors from all over the world.

-For the 2009 and 2010 festivals, the Fondazione organized the E45 Napoli Fringe Festival, which was based on Edinburgh Fringe’s model, and supported young companies; and the Campania Teatro Festival Italia, a series of events organized in collaboration with the San Carlo Theatre that included symphony concerts, operas, and ballets.
+In occasion of 2009 and 2010 festivals, Fondazione organized the following events: the E45 Napoli Fringe Festival, based on Edinburgh Fringe’s model in support of young companies, and Campania Teatro Festival Italia, a series of events organized in collaboration with San Carlo Theatre including symphony concerts, operas, and ballets.

-In 2013, the Fondazione participated in Culture for all, the European cooperation project for Kosovo.
+In 2013, Fondazione participated in Culture for all, European cooperation project for Kosovo.

-Since April 2014, the Fondazione has been an in-house supporter and producer of projects for Regione Campania.
-The projects launched in recent years include Quartieri di Vita, that started in 2016 and takes place in December.
-Quartieri di Vita identifies and supports organizations operating in at-risk areas of Campania via workshops that use theatre as a tool of integration and professional training.
+Since April 2014, Fondazione has been an in-house supporter and producer of projects for Campania Region.
+Projects launched in recent years include Quartieri di Vita, started in 2016 and set every year in December.
+Quartieri di Vita finds and supports organizations operating in at-risk areas of Campania via workshops using theatre as a tool of integration and professional training.

-In 2017, the Fondazione participated in the Ministry’s three-year Tender for Ruggero Cappuccio’s project of Artistic Direction.
+In 2017, Fondazione participated in the Ministry’s three-year Call for Ruggero Cappuccio’s project of Artistic Direction.

-In 2018, the Fondazione joined Performances beyond two shores, the European project of cultural workers’ cooperating with and encouraging the professional growth, mobility, and production of young Arab artists in Europe.
+In 2018, Fondazione joined Performances beyond two shores, European project of cultural workers’ cooperating with and encouraging the professional growth, mobility, and work of young Arab artists in Europe.

-In 2019, the Municipality of Naples was chosen to host Universiade 2019, the sporting event for university athletes from all over the world.
+In 2019, the Municipality of Naples was chosen to host Universiade 2019 (World University Games), the sporting event for university athletes from all over the world.
 For the occasion, Napoli Festival Italia presented a selection of shows that took place in landmark sites.